If you’re not familiar with chicken wattles, then you might agree that they are a curiosity of some sort.

 There’s an explanation why some breeds have larger wattles than others.
 We will talk more about this later when we talk about the functions of the wattles.

-Lastly, the appearance of a wattle changes depending on the health of the chicken.
+Lastly, the appearance of wattle changes depending on the health of the chicken.
 With this, it is possible to see a breed known for its large wattles having small wattles.
-In that case, it could mean that that chicken is sick.
+In that case, it could mean that the chicken is sick.

 Wattles may look different from one chicken to another, but all wattles serve the same purpose.

 First and foremost, wattles serve the chickens.
 However, as you will see in a bit, it is also valuable to the lives of chicken handlers.

 Have you ever wondered if chickens sweat like us?
 Well, they don’t!

 The way chickens can cool themselves is through blood circulation from the comb and wattles.
 This is probably the main function of the wattles on your chickens.

 Earlier, we mentioned that there is a reason different chicken breeds have different wattle sizes.
 As you might have guessed, chickens meant to thrive in places with hotter weather conditions have larger wattles.
 On the other hand, chickens that thrive in areas with colder weather conditions have smaller wattles.

 If you live in a hot area or you’re looking for some heat-tolerant chickens, then you might want to look for those birds with big wattles.
 Rhode Island Reds, White Leghorns, and Minorcas are some great choices you can look into.